American alligator: Interactions with exotic species

 Recently, a population of Burmese pythons became established in Everglades National Park.
 Substantial American alligator populations in the Everglades might be a contributing factor, as a competitor, in keeping the python populations low, preventing the spread of the species north.
 While events of predation by Burmese pythons on sizable American alligators have been observed, no evidence of a net negative effect has been seen on overall American alligator populations.

 In Florida, American alligators may be eaten by some growth stage of other invasive snakes such as reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

-Young American alligators have been documented consuming a large number of invasive Apple Snails in Northcentral Florida.
+Young American alligators have been documented consuming a large number of invasive apple snails in north-central Florida.
 This trend may be visible across other areas where the range of both species intersects.